Use of Pupil Premium Funding in our School - Our Policy

 - A rise in attainment for all children but especially the most vulnerable within our school

 We have been able to show success in all of these areas through the progress and attainment of all our children

 After School Clubs

-All Pupil Premium children also access our after school clubs which broaden the pupils experiences and children who are unable to stay for after school clubs are targeted to take part on our lunch time club; generally this is a music club provided by our specialist music teacher.
+All Pupil Premium children also access our after school clubs which broaden their experiences; children who are unable to stay for after school clubs are targeted to take part on our lunch time clubs.
 There is no charge for any resources used in any of the after school clubs including woodworking, art and cooking.

 Free Educational Visits

 We run a Friendly Lunch Club which all children can access.
-This includes a nuture group element where children are targeted to attend the class and have focused activities at a time of need.
+This includes an element where children are targeted to attend the group and have focused activities at a time of need.

 Monitoring and Evaluation

-- The leadership team monitor the progress of children eligible for pupil premium funding ; e.g. through summative data, Ensuring internal assessment data is accurate in order that disadvantaged children can be effectively targeted.
-How do PP books compare to ‘other’ books at the same standard in terms of progress, marking and its impact?
+- The leadership team monitor the progress of children eligible for pupil premium funding ; e.g. through summative data; ensuring internal assessment data is accurate in order that disadvantaged children can be effectively targeted.
+How do Pupil Premium books compare to ‘other’ books at the same standard in terms of progress, marking and its impact?
 Are teacher expectations high enough for disadvantaged pupils?

 - The progress of Pupil Premium children is monitored by Governors through visits and reports to committees.